-David Cape has been the President of Groupe Marcelle Inc., since 2003.
+David J. Cape has been the President of Groupe Marcelle Inc., since 2003.
 He is a member of the Federation CJA Board, where he served as President from 2011 to 2013.
-He currently serves as Chair of CIJA, and is also a member of the Board of the Canadian Cosmetics, Toiletry and Fragrance Association.
+In addition to serving as Chair of CIJA, David is also a member of the Board of the Canadian Cosmetics, Toiletry and Fragrance Association.

 David began his professional career as President of Princeton Transportation Consulting Group, developing software systems for large U.S. motor carriers.
 He subsequently moved to Seattle, WA to work as a Product Manager for Microsoft Corporation.
 Returning to Montreal in 1994, he took on the position of Executive Vice President at Groupe Marcelle Inc.